wp-plugins/xili-language/readme.txt

 = Technical infos =

 * REMEMBER : xili-language follows the WordPress story since more than 5 years.
 Initially designed for webmasters with knowledge in WP, PHP,… step by step the plugin will improved to be more and more plug and play.
-So don't forget to visit this [demo site](http://multilingual.wpmu.xilione.com), see this [other demo](http://2011.wpmu.xilione.com/) and [Forum](http://dev.xiligroup.com/?forum=xili-language-plugin).
+So don't forget to visit this [latest demo and news](http://2014.extend.xiligroup.org), see this [other demo](http://2013.extend.xiligroup.org) and [Forum](http://dev.xiligroup.com/?forum=xili-language-plugin).

 **Prerequisite:**
 Verify that your theme is international compatible (translatable terms like `_e('the term','mythemedomaine')` and no displayed texts 'hardcoded' (example in default bundled theme of WP named *twentyten* or *twentyeleven* ).